-Mass in the extraordinary form is available on the first Sunday of each month at 12:00 noon at St. Brendan in Mexico, MO.
+Mass in the extraordinary form is celebrated the first Sunday of each month at noon at St. Brendan Church in Mexico, MO.

 Two booklets are provided: one Order of Mass booklet and one booklet with the proper prayers for the day.
 Page numbers in the propers booklet refer to the Order of Mass booklet.